 I don’t remember buying the ticket, but I can’t believe I walked up on the night expecting to get a ticket on the door, but I may well have done.
 The gig was long way off sold out.
 It was one of the most low-key gigs I ever saw there.
 There were large black curtains drawn across the rear of the venue, behind the mixing desk, reducing its capacity.
 I don’t suppose there were more than five or six hundred people in there, all in a shared state of disbelief and anticipation.

 The stage itself was hidden behind another curtain.
-With an unerring adherence to the advertised on-stage time, the house lights went down and the synthesised voice rang out from the PA: “Heute abend, aus Deutschland, die Mensche Machine: Kraftwerk…”.
-The curtain fell back to reveal Kraftwerk’s robot doppelgängers, as seen on the cover of ‘The Mix’, dressmaker torsos with heads accurately modelled on the band members’ own, spindly metal arms with rubber gloves on the ends waggling around comically, underlit with strobes, ‘dancing’ to the electronic blurts of ‘The Robots’.
+With an unerring adherence to the advertised on-stage time, the house lights went down and the synthesised voice rang out from the PA: “Heute abend, aus Deutschland, die Mensche Machine: Kraftwerk…” The curtain fell back to reveal Kraftwerk’s robot doppelgängers, as seen on the cover of ‘The Mix’, dressmaker torsos with heads accurately modelled on the band members’ own, spindly metal arms with rubber gloves on the ends waggling around comically, under lit with strobes, ‘dancing’ to the electronic blurts of ‘The Robots’.

 Then the band marched on and starting tending to the Kling Klang machinery behind them, apparently tweaking and controlling the beats of ‘Numbers’, from their 1981 classic ‘Computer World’, the track that had helped to birth hip hop in New York a decade earlier.
 The stage was bathed in fluorescent light from the dozens of tubes incorporated into the Kling Klang studio gear.
 It was quite a sight.
-I’m not afraid to confess that, confronted with this mysterious German electronic beast so up close, which had been obsessing me since I bought my first Kraftwerk record as a schoolboy sometime back in 1978, I lost my shit.
+I’m not afraid to confess that, confronted with this mysterious German electronic beast so up close, which had been obsessing me since I bought my first Kraftwerk record as a schoolboy sometime back in 1978, I lost my sh*t.

 The gig went by in a blur of delirium for me.
-The thrilling sonic clarity, the realisation that Kraftwerk architects Ralf Hütter and Florian Schneider were actually real people, the four video screens showing what was then state of the art visuals.
+The thrilling sonic clarity, the realisation that Kraftwerk architects Ralf Hütter and Florian Schneider were actually real people, the four video screens showing what state of the art visuals was then.
 I was too transfixed to fight my way to the front to press the buttons on Florian’s hand-held music machine which he offered to audience members to stab at during ‘Pocket Calculator’.
 I was still reeling from hearing ‘Autobahn’ played live, and watching Florian lean over and gaze quizzically at Ralf as his synth detuned spectacularly and bollocksed the song, proving that Kraftwerk were playing live and treading an electronic tightrope.

 “Better than U2!” shouted one particularly enthusiastic audience member.
 “I can’t get a ticket!
 Got any spare tickets Ralf?” he continued bellowing.
-“I walk in through the back entrance…” deadpanned Ralf to biggest cheer of the night.
+“I walk in through the back entrance…” deadpanned Ralf to the biggest cheer of the night.